 Before arriving for your examination, you will be contacted by an MCN representative in preparation for the appointment.
 MCN staff will contact you as needed for more instructions, forms, and/or paperwork.
 If you have any questions, please contact MCN.

-If you need to reschedule or cancel the appointment, contact MCN (link) immediately.
+If you need to reschedule or cancel the appointment, contact MCN immediately.
 Please remember that postponement of your appointment may cause a delay in the processing of your case by your referring agency or suspension of any benefits you may be receiving.

 Depending on the agency’s requirement, you will receive a notification package in the mail with some or all of the following items:

-If you'd like to find out the status of your medical report and determination, please contact the entity who referred your claim.
+If you’d like to find out the status of your medical report and determination, please contact the entity who referred your claim.
 MCN is solely responsible for conducting the examination and diagnostic tests and submitting the complete medical report to the referring agency.
-You should never receive any bills from consultants or lab facilities relating to your examination.
+You should never receive any bills from providers or lab facilities relating to your examination.
 If you have any questions, please contact the MCN office handling your examination.